dapeduu/IDJ/README.md

 ## Setup

-You must have homebrew installed.
+You must have homebrew installed, to install the dependencies, bear and pkg-config are also required for building and ide support.

 Then run `brew bundle` to install the dependencies.

 ## Build

-Run `cmake --build --preset release` to build the project.
+`make debug` or `make release` to build the project.

-You can also run `cmake --build --preset debug` to build the project in debug mode.
+On the first time, run `bear -- make debug|release` to generate the compile_commands.json file for better ide support.

 ## Run

-Run `./build/Release/idj` to run the project.

-Run `lldb ./build/Debug/idj` to debug the project.
+`./JOGO`

+## Observations

+The makefile was modified so that on macos we prefer getting the libraries from pkg config, instead of framework, so we can just brew install everything.